ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## Log in to HPCC Cluster via a Terminal

-Terminal-based login is the preferred and by far most feature-rich method for accessing HPCC's resources as well as most other HPC clusters.
+Terminal-based login is the preferred and by far the most feature-rich method for accessing HPCC's resources as well as most other HPC clusters.
 Web-based alternatives via Jupyter Hub and RStudio Server are introduced [here]().
 Follow the following three steps to access the cluster with the standard ssh protocol from a terminal application: